 Use common sense when setting up for your home cinema outdoors.
 This is by no means an inclusive list of safety advice, but here are a few suggestions for safer enjoyment.

-- Keep power cords out of the way as much as possible to avoid tripping.
+Keep power cords and cable runs from source to projector out of the way as much as possible to avoid tripping.

 Keep electronics away from pools & BBQs.
 (Away from all heat & liquid sources for that matter!)

 Consult your projector owner's manual for specifications on outdoor use.